 Make your own by mixing petroleum jelly with a hand washing soap.
 Apply the mixture to strips of boards painted yellow.
 The color attracts the white fly leaving them stuck on the strips.

-#3 – Use of an aluminum reflective mulch produces a reflection that deters the flies from attacking the plants.
+#3 – Using aluminum reflective mulch produces a reflection that deters the flies from attacking the plants.

-#4 – For a minor infestation, blasting plants with a strong jet of water to chase the whiteflies away.
+#4 – For a minor infestation, blast plants with a strong water jet to chase the whiteflies away.
 The water can also get rid of garden pests like aphids.

 The Advantages Of Natural Methods Include: